-Renewable energy production
+Renewable energy production and energy efficiency

-Air pollution threatens public health across the Commonwealth and is exacerbating respiratory illnesses and chronic lung conditions, like childhood asthma, and allergies.
+Air pollution threatens public health across the commonwealth and is exacerbating respiratory illnesses and chronic lung conditions, like childhood asthma, and allergies.
 As a member of the Governor’s Climate Change and Resiliency Update Commission, Ralph developed recommendations for how Virginia can reduce its carbon footprint, which will help relieve the 700,000 Virginians suffering from asthma and other chronic lung diseases.
 The highest concentration of those suffering are in Northern Virginia, Richmond, and Hampton Roads—also the areas in Virginia with the highest concentration of minority communities.
 People in those communities are also often those living without adequate health care, creating a vicious cycle of illness and costly medical treatments.
 As governor, Ralph will continue his work fighting air pollution and its health effects and will give local communities a bigger role in local permitting by forming an environmental justice task force to address environmental threats in vulnerable communities, particularly in the areas of urban air quality, energy infrastructure siting, and drinking water.

 Ralph has a long history of fighting for property rights and land conservation efforts.
 As a state senator, Northam voted to create the Virginia Farmland Preservation Fund to make funds available for the sole purpose of preserving farmland in the commonwealth of Virginia.
 He also voted to remove the cap on fees for land conservation tax credits which increased funding for land conservation efforts.
 Additionally, he helped block legislation to override the ability of localities to write their own zoning laws.